pendulum-project/ntpd-rs/docs/guide/server-setup.md

 ## Adding your server to the NTP pool

-If your ntp server has a public IP address, you can consider making it available as part of the [NTP pool](https://www.ntppool.org).
+If your NTP server has a public IP address, you can consider making it available as part of the [NTP pool](https://www.ntppool.org).
 Please note that this can have significant long-term impact in terms of NTP traffic to that particular IP address.
 Please read [the join instructions](https://www.ntppool.org/en/join.html)